vikram-rawat/read.sql/README.md

 DBI::dbWriteTable(conn,"iris", iris)
 ```

-Always write you SQL in a seperate file where you can edit the code for
+Always write your SQL code in a separate file where you can edit the
-later use or you can give it somebody who can optimize the code.
-An
+code for later use or you can give it somebody who can optimize the
-external file helps you write and maintain large SQL code
+code.
+An external file helps you write and maintain large SQL code.
+Now
+imagine you have a code like this.

-### get\_sql\_query
+### get_sql_query

 ``` sql
 select